mac-comp127-f25/course-project-gabe-caleb-wesley/README.md

 Create logic for tracking gambling X
     Make odds follow x:1 rule where favorite gets 1.2:1 and underdog gets 8:1.
 Make the background of horses reflect their speed
+Add numbers to lanes
+Fix bug where interactables sometimes don't dissappear or leave hole in the background